JohnTocher/advent-of-code-2022/Puzzle_03/puzzle_03_notes.md

 ## Part 2

 This is a similar problem, finding common letters in longer strings, only this time we have three groups over three lines, instead of two groups being half of a line each.
 We could use a similar algorithm, but this is a good time to introduct the concept of python sets, which can do a lot of the heavy lifting for us.
+Sets an contain various items, but each element of a set must be unique.
+If you convert the string of letters "two words" into a list, you would get a list of 9 characters, in the order as shown by default (8 letters and a space).
+If the same string was converted into a set, you would only get 7 items in the set {"t", "w" "o", " ", "r", "d", "s"}, the duplicates of "w" and "o" are dropped automatically.

 [my solution](puzzle_03-part_2_jmt.py)